Troy Polamalu

-Troy Aumua Polamalu (/ˌpoʊləˈmɑːluː/; born Troy Benjamin Aumua; April 19, 1981) is an American former professional football player who spent his entire 12-year career as a strong safety for the Pittsburgh Steelers of the National Football League (NFL).
-An eight-time Pro Bowl and six-time All-Pro selection, he was inducted into the Pro Football Hall Of Fame in 2020, his first year of eligibility.
+Troy Aumua Polamalu (/ˌpoʊləˈmɑːluː/; born Troy Benjamin Aumua; April 19, 1981) is an American former professional football player who spent his entire 12-year career as a safety for the Pittsburgh Steelers of the National Football League (NFL).
+An eight-time Pro Bowl and six-time All-Pro selection, he was inducted into the Pro Football Hall of Fame in 2020, his first year of eligibility.

-Polamalu played college football for the USC Trojans, earning first-team All-American honors.
-He was chosen by the Steelers in the first round of the 2003 NFL Draft.
-He was a member of two Steelers' Super Bowl championship teams and was the NFL Defensive Player of the Year in 2010.
-He was also the Head of Player Relations of the Alliance of American Football.
-Considered a "premier safety of his era" and known for his "range, explosiveness, and impact on the field," Polamalu is credited with playing a key role in the Steelers success during the 2000s.
+Polamalu played college football for the USC Trojans, earning consensus All-American honors in 2002.
+He was chosen by the Steelers in the first round of the 2003 NFL draft.
+He was a member of two Steelers' Super Bowl championship teams and was the NFL Defensive Player of the Year in 2010, helping them to another Super Bowl appearance.
+He was also the head of player relations of the Alliance of American Football.
+Known for his "range, explosiveness, and impact on the field," Polamalu is widely considered one of the greatest safeties in NFL history, and is credited with playing a key role in the Steelers' success during the 2000s.

-Early years
+Early life

 Polamalu was born in Garden Grove, California.
 His mother is Suila Polamalu.
 Polamalu is of American Samoan descent.
 He is the youngest of five children.
 His father left the family soon after Polamalu was born.
 Polamalu spent his early years in Santa Ana, California.
 At age eight, Polamalu vacationed in Tenmile, Oregon with his aunt and uncle for three weeks; afterwards, he begged his mother to let him live in Oregon.
 Concerned about the negative influences in nearby Los Angeles, Polamalu's mother sent him to Oregon to live with his uncle, aunt, and cousins when he was nine years old.
 Polamalu described his uncle, Salu Polamalu, as a disciplinarian who kept him straight.

 Polamalu graduated from Douglas High School in Winston, Oregon.
 While there, he played high school football.
 Following his junior season, Polamalu was named to the All-State first team and was the All-Far West League Offensive Most Valuable Player for Douglas High, which achieved a 9–1 record.
 He rushed for 1,040 yards with 22 touchdowns and had 310 receiving yards.
 On defense, he made 65 tackles and had eight interceptions.
 Despite playing in only four games during his senior season due to injury, he was named to the 1998 Super Prep All-Northwest team, Tacoma News Tribune Western 100, and the All-Far West League second team.
 As a two-way player, Polamalu rushed for 671 yards with nine touchdowns and had three interceptions.

 Polamalu also played high school baseball and basketball, where he received all-state and all-league honors.